 2. Pads or Tampons

-Keep a couple of her choice of menstrual product in a baggie.
+Keep a couple of her choice of menstrual products in a baggie.
 For those just starting, a panty liner is usually sufficient.
 However, you should still keep a few pads and tampons in your period emergency kit because you know she’ll want to change often, just because.
 More and stronger methods can be stored as the needs arise.